-Violators of imperative provisions of this Law or its executive regulations or orders can face penalties of imprisonment for up to six months and/or a fine ranging from three thousand Dirhams to ten thousand Dirhams.
+According to Article 181, violators of imperative provisions of this Law or its executive regulations or orders can face penalties of imprisonment for up to six months and/or a fine ranging from three thousand Dirhams to ten thousand Dirhams.

 Q. Why are These Penalties Imposed?

 These penalties deter violations, promote adherence to labor laws, and ensure fair and lawful treatment of workers.

 Q. What is the Policy on Enforcement of Fine Rulings?